 On your mission to collect stacks of the different Bunny Day eggs, you’re likely to conjure up a recipe or two for themed outfits along the way.
 This seems to happen after collecting around 10 of the same egg, but it can happen earlier or later, too, so it’s probably a random event that you shouldn’t try to force.

-If dressing up like a newborn lizard emerging from a brightly colored egg isn’t your idea of “cute”, then maybe the Bunny Day party dress and hat will eggcite.
+If dressing up like a newborn lizard emerging from a brightly-colored egg isn’t your idea of cute, then maybe the Bunny Day party dress and hat will eggcite you.
 To unlock the absolutely adorable egg party dress and hat combo, you’ll need to unlock all six of the patterned egg outfits outlined in the section above.
 Don’t go thinking you can get the ensemble without going on the hunt.
-Once you think up the final egg outfit recipe, you’ll conjure up a way to combine the patterns of each, resulting in DIY recipes for both the Egg party dress and Egg party hat automatically.
+Once you think up the final egg outfit recipe, you’ll conjure up a way to combine the patterns of each, resulting in DIY recipes for both the egg party dress and egg party hat automatically.

 You’ll need a total of five of each egg to craft the two pieces.
 So unless you’ve already smashed a bunch of those eggs together to make some furniture, you should have enough by the time you unlock the recipe.